advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuth-ReplyURLs.md

 <a name="audience"></a>
 ## Who is this article for?

-If you are attempting to use the Azure AD authentication option to sign into the Skype for Business Web SDK and you are seeing an AAD error page that looks like the following then this page is for you.
-The page should have this message: "The reply address 'https://...' does not match the reply addresses configured for the application <...>"
+If you are attempting to use the Azure AD authentication option to sign into the Skype for Business Web SDK and you are seeing an AAD error page that looks like the following then this article is for you.
+The error page should have this message: "The reply address 'https://...' does not match the reply addresses configured for the application <...>"

 ![Reply URL incorrect or not configured in AAD](../../../images/troubleshooting/auth/ReplyURLIncorrect.PNG)

-If this is not your issue, you can return to [this page](./AADAuthFailures.md) for a list of other potential issues.
+If this is not your issue, you can return to [Troubleshooting Azure AD Authentication Failures for Skype Web SDK](./AADAuthFailures.md) for a list of other potential issues.

 <a name="issue"></a>
 ## The Issue